Biodegradable Materials That Degrade on Their Own: 7 Breakthroughs in Sustainable Packaging Solutions

 - No industrial recycling required

-6. Could Edible Materials Redefine Eco Packaging for Events?
+6. Could Edible Materials Redefine Eco-Packaging for Events?

 From edible water pods to biodegradable utensils, these innovations are reducing waste in festivals, marathons, and conferences.